nottrobin/robinwinslow.uk/_posts/2013-11-07-how-to-secure-your-site-against-the-nsa.md

 > used by most websites that offer secure SSL connections

-This surprises me, as I know that [GoDaddy](http://uk.godaddy.com/) at least won't sell you a certificate for a key shorter than 2048-bit.
+This surprises me, as I know that [GoDaddy](http://uk.godaddy.com/) at least won't sell you a certificate for a key shorter than 2048-bit - and I would assume other certificate vendors would follow suit.
+But maybe this is fairly recent.

-However, even if "most websites" use RSA-1024, it *doesn't mean* that the NSA is decrypting all of this traffic, because it still requires a huge amount of resources to do, and the sheer number of such keys being used will also be huge.
-This means the NSA can *only* be decrypting data from specifically targeted sites.
+However, even if "most websites" use RSA-1024, it *doesn't mean* that the NSA is decrypting all of this encrypted traffic, because it still requires a huge amount of resources (and time) to do, and the sheer number of such keys being used will also be huge.
+This means the NSA can *only* be decrypting data from *specifically targeted* sites.
 They won't have decrypted all of it.

+<span id="what-you-can-do"></span>

 What you can do
 ===